Credit Consultants Association Ethical Principles and Standards

 Credit Consultants Association Ethical Principles and Standards (hereinafter referred to as the Ethics Code) is presented here and consists of this Introduction, a Preamble, six general Principles, and 19 Standards.
 The Introduction discusses the intent and organizational considerations of the Ethics Code.
 The Preamble and General Principles are intended to guide Credit Consultants Association members toward the highest ideals of the profession.
 The Standards more precisely specify the boundaries of ethical conduct.
 Although the Preamble and the General Principles are not themselves enforceable rules, they should be considered by Credit Consultants Association members in arriving at an ethical course of action.
 Ethical Standards are enforceable rules that mandate behavioral choices.

 Membership in the Credit Consultants Association commits members to adhere to the Credit Consultants Association Ethics Code.
 Credit Consultants Association members should be aware that, in many situations, additional ethical and legal codes may be applied to them by other professional organizations or public bodies.
 In the process of making decisions regarding their professional behavior, Credit Consultants Association members must consider this Ethics Code, in addition to other ethical guidelines or legal codes.
 If the Ethics Code suggests a higher standard of conduct than is required by legal codes or other ethical guidelines, Credit Consultants Association members should meet the higher ethical standard.
-If the Ethics Code standard appears to conflict with the requirements of law, then Credit Consultants Association members must make known their commitment to the Ethics Code and take steps to resolve the conflict in a responsible manner.
-If neither law nor the Ethics Code resolves an issue, Credit Consultants Association members should consider other professional materials (e.g., guidelines and standards that have been adopted or endorsed by other professional in the credit industry.
+If the Ethics Code standard appears to conflict with the requirements of the law, then Credit Consultants Association members must make known their commitment to the Ethics Code and take steps to resolve the conflict in a responsible manner.
+If neither law nor the Ethics Code resolves an issue, Credit Consultants Association members should consider other professional materials (e.g., guidelines and standards that have been adopted or endorsed by other professionals in the credit industry.

 Credit Consultants Association members may fulfill many roles based on their professional training and competence.
-In these roles they may work to develop a valid and reliable body of knowledge based on research; they may apply that knowledge to legally restore their client credit and credit score via education and legal applications.
-They will not advise clients to lie or take money in advanced.
+In these roles they may work to develop a valid and reliable body of knowledge based on research; they may apply that knowledge to legally restore their client's credit and credit score via education and legal applications.
+They will not advise clients to lie or take money in advance.
 Their goals are to broaden the credit knowledge of their client to reduce the cost of credit.
 This will improve the condition of both the individual and society.
 Credit Consultants Association members respect the central importance of freedom of inquiry and expression in research, teaching, and consulting.
-They also strive to help the public to develop informed judgments and choices concerning consumer credit, and personal financial behavior.
+They also strive to help the public to develop informed judgments and choices concerning consumer credit and personal financial behavior.
 This Ethics Code provides a common set of values upon which Credit Consultants Association members build their professional work.

 This Code is intended to provide the general principles and specific ethical standards for managing many situations encountered by Credit Consultants Association members.
 It has as its primary goal the welfare and protection of the individuals and groups with whom Credit Consultants Association members work.
 It is the individual responsibility of each Credit Consultants Association member to aspire to the highest possible standards of conduct.
 Credit Consultants Association members respect and protect human and civil rights, and do not knowingly participate in or condone unfair discriminatory practices.

-The development of a dynamic ethical code for an Credit Consultants Association member's work-related conduct requires a personal commitment to a lifelong effort to act ethically; to encourage ethical behavior by students, supervisees, employees, and colleagues, as appropriate; and to consult with others, as needed, concerning ethical problems, Each Credit Consultants Association member supplements, but does not violate, the Ethics Codes values, on the basis of guidance drawn from personal values, culture, and experience.
+The development of a dynamic ethical code for a Credit Consultants Association member's work-related conduct requires a personal commitment to a lifelong effort to act ethically; to encourage ethical behavior by students, supervisees, employees, and colleagues, as appropriate; and to consult with others, as needed, concerning ethical problems, Each Credit Consultants Association member supplements, but does not violate, the Ethics Codes values, on the basis of guidance drawn from personal values, culture, and experience.

 Credit Consultants Association members maintain the highest standards of competence in their work.
 They recognize the boundaries of their professional competencies and the limitations of their expertise.
 They maintain knowledge related to the services they render, and they recognize the need for ongoing education.
 Credit Consultants Association members make appropriate use of professional, technical, and administrative resources.
 They provide only those services and use only those techniques for which they are qualified by education, training, or experience.
-In those areas in which recognized professional standards do not yet exist.
+In those areas in which recognized, professional standards do not yet exist.
 Credit Consultants Association members exercise careful judgment and take appropriate precautions to protect the welfare of those with whom they work.

 As a member, your clients should NOT wonder or guess what is going on with their services or your company.
-If you are a one person shop and unable to answer your phone live, return phone calls the same day or immediately the next day, out for a while because of unforeseen circumstances; as a member of CCA and providing standards of excellence, you will provide each client a separate contact number or URL that is either answered live, provides a recording, or have an typed online statement to explain any owner absences or company updates and how a client can receive updates on the progress of the services provided.
-If your phone are answered live at all times, you will alert clients of any unforeseen circumstances that will NOT allow you to return phone calls at least the next business day.
+If you are a one-person shop and unable to answer your phone live, return phone calls the same day or immediately the next day, out for a while because of unforeseen circumstances; as a member of CCA and providing standards of excellence, you will provide each client a separate contact number or URL that is either answered live, provides a recording, or have a typed online statement to explain any owner absences or company updates and how a client can receive updates on the progress of the services provided.
+If your phone is answered live at all times, you will alert clients of any unforeseen circumstances that will NOT allow you to return phone calls at least the next business day.

 Credit Consultants Association members are responsible for safeguarding the public and Credit Consultants Association from members who are deficient in ethical conduct.
 They uphold professional standards of conduct and accept appropriate responsibility for their behavior.
 Credit Consultants Association members consult with, refer to, or cooperate with other professionals and institutions to the extent needed to serve the best interests of the recipients of their services.
 Credit Consultants Association members are concerned about the ethical compliance of their colleaguesâ€™ professional conduct.
 When appropriate, they consult with colleagues in order to prevent, avoid, or terminate unethical conduct.